Lestat (band): Arisen (2010–2014)

 For the year that followed, Lestat began taking advantage of social media, all but non-existent during their first tenure, creating pages on Facebook, MySpace and their own Lestatmusic.com.
 They began to get the word out of their return, and started touring the country, visiting cities that they had never gotten to perform in such as Miami and Detroit.
 In 2011, Lestat had their first visit to California, playing San Jose, San Diego, Los Angeles and the Shadowdance festival in Oakland.

 While touring, Lestat began feverishly writing material for their first full-length CD since 1994.
 The decision was made to re-recreate Red Light using the new band members as a tribute to how far they had come.
 They also had the pleasure of working closely with Adrian Smith of the classic industrial band Click Click.
 Adrian gave them his blessing to cover their song Awake and Watching, and remixed the song Midnight Toll for them for their release.

 In April 2012, Lestat released Arisen, now signed to Columbus-based label Nilaihah Records.
 They performed at the Age of Decay festival in Jacksonville, Florida as well as New York City once more.
 Lestat also performed at the Anne Rice Vampire Lestat Fan Club Coven’s Ball in New Orleans, LA on October 26 of 2012.

 In January 2013, Timothy left the band for personal and musical aspirations, leaving the band as a four-piece.

 The band announced they would be disbanding once more in their official Facebook page on October 2, 2014.
+On Nov 22, 2023 after nine years, a one off appearance from the band took place at The Foundry Concert Club in Lakewood, Ohio.